-Pipe relining cost is $400 to $700 per meter for standard household sewer or storm water pipes.
-The cost will vary depending on the size of the pipe work, the length of the affected problem area, the difficulty of access and the number of junctions requiring reinstatement.
+Pipe relining costs between $400 to $700 per meter for standard household sewer or storm water pipes.
+The cost will vary depending on the size of the pipe work and the length of the affected problem area.
+The accessibility of the affected pipe and the number of junctions requiring reinstatement will also impact the price.
 There is a minimum set up cost that is calculated on a per job basis.

 Try out our calculator to estimate the cost of your job here.
 To provide an accurate quote, a site inspection is required.

 Digging can be a good option if the damaged line is located in a shallow, grassed area.
 If the line is inaccessible, e.g. under a garden or bathroom that you don’t want to disturb then relining is the best option.
 It minimises the impact to surrounding areas resulting in less mess and disruption and provides more effective protection from root penetration than newly installed PVC or earthenware pipes.
 Pipe relining reduces the cost, time and hassle required to restore your property and landscaping.
 It’s fast!
 Most jobs can be completed within a day.
 You will receive a 35-year guarantee.
 We can only provide you with a 1 year guarantee on newly installed pipes.